-Collecting the gear for work ahead
+Collecting the gear for waste collection

 The NGO gave us waste collection sticks, bags and gloves.
 We were instructed that Triund trek involves gradual to steep ascents of 9 km, which amateurs like us could cover in about 5-6 hours one way.
 We started from Mcleaodganj, breaking at Galu for Maggi and Chai.

-Let the collection begin
+Let the waste collection begin